 You must be aware that the quality of the cables is of great importance for how high a resolution they can handle.
 We would always recommend changing the cables rather than using converters.

-This solution is ideal for you who want to replace your cables.
-A hybrid recorder can both run with Analog and IP at the same time!
+This solution is ideal for you who want to regularly replace your cables.
+A hybrid recorder can run with both Analogue and IP at the same time.

-Do you have e.g. an installation with 8 cameras, where you can easily run new cables to the 4 of them, it allows for a partial upgrade that can be fully expanded down the road.
+Do you have e.g. an eight-camera setup where you can easily run new cables for four of them allows for a partial upgrade that can be fully expanded down the road.

 This solution is clearly the one we recommend.
 If you are in any way able to run new cables, this is the system you will get the most out of!

-The great thing about an IP system is that they are flexible.
+The great thing about an IP system is that it is flexible.
 With coax installations, you had to run all the cables from the camera all the way to the recorder.
 Not so with IP.
 It is network-based and can therefore be connected anywhere on the network.